 - Auphonic: Automated post-production services for podcasting.

 - Descript: Built in recording for interviews, etc. and then edit audio in text form.
 Incredibly useful for podcasts, video, and screencast editing.

 - Libsyn: The hosting provider for our audio.
 You don’t want to store the video on your website server.
 Libsyn is inexpensive and optimized for audio.

 - Microphones: We get asked which microphone we use for our podcasts.
-Lee Rosen uses a Zoom H1N which is small, portable handheld recorder that’s easy for him to use on the road.
+Lee Rosen uses a Zoom H1N which is a small, portable handheld recorder that’s easy for him to use on the road.

 - Music Radio Creative: A voice talent marketplace for intros, outros, and more.